jsNikos/xdrive/README.md

 - everything must run in mobile and desktop

-- client are split into different apps (driver, customer, admin) but all hosted in publice
+- client are split into different apps (driver, customer, admin) but all hosted in public

 - use this for the map http://leafletjs.com/reference.html